Alert

 Board of County Commissioners

-Mental and Behavioral Health (ARPA Funding)
+Mental Health and Domestic Violence Services (ARPA Funding)

 The American Rescue Plan Act (ARPA) allows a variety of expenditures to support the mental and behavioral health needs of Douglas County citizens.